Julien-R44/vite-plugin-validate-env/README.md

   <img src="https://user-images.githubusercontent.com/8337858/188329992-e74b3393-5bec-48b3-bba9-a8c45d279866.png">
 </p>

+# vite-plugin-validate-env
-This Vite plugin allows you to validate your environment variables at build or dev time.
-This allows your build/dev-server to [fail-fast](https://en.wikipedia.org/wiki/Fail-fast) if your setup is misconfigured.

-No more CI to restart because you are missing an environment variable, or to realize after 10 minutes of debugging that you forgot a variable 🥲
+A Vite plugin that validates your environment variables at **build** or **dev time**.
+This helps you catch misconfigurations early by [failing fast](https://en.wikipedia.org/wiki/Fail-fast).
+No more broken builds or 10 minutes of debugging just to realize you forgot a variable 🥲

+---

-## Features
+## ✅ Features

-- Validate your environment variables at **build time only**.
-No runtime overhead
+* Validate environment variables **at build time only**, zero runtime overhead
-- Totally type-safe
-- Support [standard-schema](https://github.com/standard-schema/standard-schema), meaning you can use every libraries compatible with it ( Zod, Valibot, ArkType... )
-- Parsing, validation and transformation of your variables
+* Fully **type-safe**
+* Supports [standard-schema](https://github.com/standard-schema/standard-schema) — works with Zod, Valibot, ArkType, and more
+* Built-in parsing, validation, and transformation
-- Custom rules and error messages
+* Custom rules and error messages

+---

 ## Installation